uptrace/uptrace/README.md

 - Excellent on-disk compression with ZSTD, for example, 1KB span can be compressed down to <40 bytes.
 - S3 storage support with ability to automatically upload cold data to S3-like storage.
+- Automatic alerts with notifications via email, Slack, Telegram, and others.

 ![Uptrace Home](https://uptrace.dev/get/uptrace/home.png)

 ## Quickstart

-Spend few minutes to decide if you need Uptrace by running a [docker-compose example](example/docker).
+First spend few minutes to decide if you need Uptrace by running a [docker-compose example](example/docker).
 You can also play with public [Uptrace demo](https://app.uptrace.dev/play).